 Each camper participating in this program opportunity will get the opportunity expand their camp adventures by participating in activities each afternoon!

-- Refund are given only if written cancellation is received at least two weeks prior to sessions
+Refund are given only if written cancellation is received at least two weeks prior to sessions

 Refunds are not given to no shows or campers leaving camp early due to personal reasons including homesickness, sports, family vacations, behavior, lice, etc.

 If you are a registered day camp volunteer attending all week and have a younger child, she or he may enjoy participating in the tag unit.
-Trained staff will provide activities on site for your child.
-Day camp volunteers can place a younger child in the tag unit for $100/child for the week.
-The fee included a day camp T-shirt, patch, daily snack, and supplies.
-This fee cannot be pro-rated if your child does not stay every day.
+Trained staff will provide activities on-site for your child.
 The tag unit is for the children of volunteer staff only.
-Girls registering for the tag unit must be 3-4 years of age; girls who have completed kindergarten should register for day camp as a Girl Scout Daisy.
+Girls registering for the tag unit must be 3-4 years of age; girls who are incoming kindergarteners should register for day camp as a Girl Scout Daisy.
 Boys registering for the tag unit must be 3-12 years of age.
 All children registering for the tag unit must be out of diapers.

-Car Riders: drop off no earlier than 8:30 a.m. and pick up between 3:45 -4:00 p.m.
+Car Riders: drop off no earlier than 8:30 a.m. and pick up between 3:45 - 4:00 p.m.

-Get ready for FUN!
+Get ready for FUN at day camp!

 Volunteer Selection